 There are a number of people that don’t agree with my decision to travel during maternity leave.
-I have learnt this through the backlash I received in the media when our story went viral a few months ago.
-Peoples concerns were always the same – “You’re selfish, this is about you, not the baby” or “What about travel vaccinations?” or “How did you finance it?”
-I felt I could answer everyone’s questions but essentially it’s each to their own I say!
+I have learnt this through the backlash I received in the media when our story went viral in 2016.
+People’s concerns were always the same – “You’re selfish, this is about you, not the baby” or “What about travel vaccinations?” or “How did you finance it?”
+I felt I could answer everyone’s questions but essentially it’s each to their own I think!
 No harm came to Esmé and we had the most amazing first year of her life, all together as a family.

 I know many people have envied our trip because they may have been too scared to do it themselves.
 It’s been so lovely for us to hear we have already inspired many others to take the leap since they’ve heard our story.

-Let me see if I can help you to make the decision with our twelve reasons to travel during maternity leave.
+Let me see if I can help you to make the decision to travel on maternity leave…

 1. When else will you have this period of time off again?

 I just feel it’s an opportunity not to be missed.
 Now, I know Mums outside the U.K have different maternity leave entitlements so it makes it near impossible to do what we did if you live in America, for example.
 However, for the rest of us from the other places where we can have a year off, why not do something different and use your maternity leave to travel?

 2. You do not have to maintain a household